 Come and test your endurance and stamina in this unique race format.
 You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

 Don’t miss out on this unforgettable experience!
-We hope to see you there!”
+We hope to see you there!

-“We run in the backyard for many different reasons.
+“We run in the backyard ultra for many different reasons.
 We run because it is fun.
 We run to socialize with our friends (old and new).
 We run to go further than we have ever gone before….”

-The date is approaching fast and we’re making preparations.
 Get registered, get training, and get out there!

 Powered by